twcook/AxiusMEM/docs/index.rst

 Adapters
 --------

-AxiusMEM supports a variety of triplestore backends via adapters.
+AxiusMEM™ supports a variety of triplestore backends via adapters.
 See the documentation for each adapter for details, usage, and implementation status:

 - :doc:`adapters/jena_adapter`
 - :doc:`adapters/graphdb_adapter`